 After a short 3 hour flight from Bali to Malaysia, it would take another 5 hour flight to reach China.
-Guilin has been on my list since the day I first saw Michael Anderson’s amazing images from the area.
+Photographing Guilin China has been on my list since the day I first saw Michael Anderson’s amazing images from the area.
 The topography of the area is marked by endless karst formations running along the Li river.

 The whole area is very photogenic, and everywhere you go, you are surrounded by stunning landscapes and ancient culture.
 We did end up going during the hottest time of the year (August), and I don’t advise that for anyone else who plans on visiting the area.
 It was EXTREMELY hot and humid.We were greeted with a taste of the karst peaks as soon as we left the airport for the short 30 minute drive into Guilin City.

 After getting settled in, and relaxing a bit, we were off to visit the very popular Reed Flute cave.
 There are caves all over this area, and some of the bigger ones are quite touristy.
 This one was no exception, and while it was nice, it’s not my ideal spot to be.
 They put a bunch of lights inside of the caves, and have light shows and such.
 While I was trying to make the photo below, some guy kept dipping his foot in the water causing ripples in the reflection.

 I suppose the photos can be nice if you are into that kind of photography.
 I do have to admit, I enjoyed the nice cool environment inside of the cave, even if it was just for a short time

 After the cave visit, we went to another very popular location along the river that was shrouded with tourists and a bunch of power lines cutting through the scene.
 The next morning we would photograph from a hill above the city, and then get out of the touristy Guilin City and off to Yangshuo to photograph in some remote villages and such.
 I really liked it in Yangshuo, but my favorite place would be our next stop in a small village called Xingping.

 Photographing Guilin China Cormorant Fisherman